Continuous and Discontinuous Phase Transitions in the evolution of a polygenic trait under stabilizing selective pressure: The model

 with

-where $\langle \dots \rangle$ stands for the average over $\sim 30$ initially identical realizations of the system (hereafter simply denoted by {\it ensemble} of populations).
-Note that the definition of $\overline{q}$ is inspired by a statistical mechanics analogue.
-In fact, if the quantity $q(j)$ of Eq. (\ref{magnj}) resembles the magnetization per spin of an Ising model of $2N$ spins, $\overline{q}$ of Eq. (\ref{magn}) gives the average of the magnetization modulus once properly normalized \cite{Nota-Ising}.
-Following the same analogy, we also introduce the {\it susceptibility}, as
+where $\langle \dots \rangle$ stands for the average over the independently evolving populations (hereafter simply denoted by ensemble of populations).
+In our Statistical Mechanics analogue, the quantity $q(j)$, Eq. (\ref{magnj}), should correspond to the magnetization per spin in a system of $2N$ Ising spins, and $\overline{q}$, Eq. (\ref{magn}), to the average of the magnetization modulus over different systems.
+Following the same analogy, we also introduce the susceptibility, as

 with $ \chi(j)\equiv 2N \left( \langle q(j)^2\rangle-\langle |q(j)|\rangle^2 \right)$.
-It is interesting to note that the {\it magnetization} $q(j)$ of j-th locus is related to the {\it expected} heterozygosity (fraction of heterozygous individuals expected on the basis of Hardy-Weinberg equilibrium condition) in the same locus, denoted by $h_s(j)$, which is a more familiar quantity in the Population Genetics context.
+It is interesting to note that the magnetization $q(j)$ of j-th locus is related to the expected heterozygosity (fraction of heterozygous individuals expected on the basis of Hardy-Weinberg equilibrium condition) in the same locus, denoted by $h_s(j)$, which is a more familiar quantity in the Population Genetics context.
 Indeed, one can easily prove that

-It is worth observing, that in our case $h_s(j)$ essentially coincides with the {\it observed} heterozygosity (observed fraction of heterozygous individuals).
+In our case, $h_s(j)$ essentially coincides with the observed heterozygosity (observed fraction of heterozygous individuals).
 From Eq. (\ref{het}), we see that the minimum of magnetization corresponds to the maximum of heterozygosity, and vice-versa.
 Denoting with $\overline{H}_s$ the average of $h_s(j)$ over different loci and on the ensemble, one can easily prove that

 for a very large number of realizations.
 This occurs since, in this limit, $\langle |q(j)|\rangle$ is independent of $j$.